CreativeDave/Blog_Portfolio_App/README.md

 Overall, this was an incredible learning experience, and I had to challenge myself to learn much more than just django in the end.
 Depoying a production version of a website, even a medium-small sized one, can be fraught with unexpected challenges so I started a blog about some of my experiences and the pitfalls I had.

+To give credit where credit is due, the initial bootstrap template I purchased for this project came from [www.Envato.com](https://envato.com/), by the author [beshleyua](https://themeforest.net/user/beshleyua).
+I chose to keep his signature in the CSS and JS files, as my modifications there were minimal.
+I did however, completely dissect the included static index.html and distribute it about the application to recieve django template tags and render content from my page models.
+The end result is a tree-structured multi-page dynamic web application, able to instantiate new pages as the user wishes, and with some neat class-specific functionality as well.

+*I hope you will continue exploring this repo to see what all went into building it, with nearly every piece of content user-customizeable.*

 ---

 ## Project Overview